Pylons/pyramid_tm/docs/index.rst

 Custom Transaction Managers
 ---------------------------

-By default ``pyramid_tm`` will use the default transaction manager which uses thread locals to associate one transaction manager per thread.
+By default ``pyramid_tm`` will use the threadlocal ``transaction.manager`` to associate one transaction manager per thread.
 If you wish to override this and provide your own transaction manager you can create your own manager hook that will return the manager it should use.

 .. code-block:: python
    :linenos: